TBD54566975/did-dht/spec/spec.md

 A conformant [[ref:Gateway]] ****MUST**** support the API defined in the following sections.

-As a convenicne, the API is made available via an [OpenAPI document](#open-api-definition).
+As a convenience this API is made available via an [OpenAPI document](#open-api-definition).

 #### DHT